Current Conditions of the Northeast U.S. Shelf Ecosystem: Fall 2023 Update

 The report includes selected indicators of the physical and biological environment focusing on changes in either the first or second half year and reflective of data collections made in seasonal scientific surveys.
 This fall update reports on conditions in the first half of 2023.
 You may use this link to access archived reports.

-- During the first half of 2022, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be well above average.
-A shift in thermal conditions began around 2010 with a step change of near 1°C higher temperatures in most subregions of the ecosystem.
+- During the first half of 2023, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be well above average.
+A shift in thermal conditions began around 2010 with a step change of nearly 1°C higher temperatures in most subareas of the ecosystem.

 Daily Sea Surface Temperature for the First Half of the Year

 Daily sea surface temperatures were at or above average conditions during the first half of 2023.
 The largest departures from average conditions were seen in the Georges Bank and Scotian Shelf ecoregions during late winter.
 Temperatures were two standard deviations above the mean for extended periods.
 Temperature moderated to mean levels by late spring to early summer, more so in the Middle Atlantic Bight, where most of June was at the mean temperature level for that ecoregion.

 Sea Surface Temperature Trends for the First Half of the Year

 Average sea surface temperatures for the first half of 2023 continued at high levels in all ecoregions.
 In Georges Bank, Gulf of Maine, and Scotian Shelf, the thermal conditions were nearly as warm as the record high temperatures observed in 2012.
 Spring temperatures in all areas appear to have experienced a change in level around 2010, increasing the mean temperature by 1°C.